AymericFerreira/ubiquitous-umbrella/README.md

 # Ubiquitous Umbrella
 During my research work I had hard times to find how to generate uniform distribution of random coordinates of points in and on simple and complex forms.

-Here is some practical exemple with mathematical forms and some codes.
+With this project I want to provide a Python Package to easily create uniform distribution in lot of geometrical forms and the mathematical background to understand everything.

 ![Umbrella](https://images.curiator.com/images/t_x/art/d765c771099e262c0232b727526e113f/sylvia-plath-the-ubiquitous-umbrella-1955.jpg)